web2py/py4web/docs/chapter-06.rst

        def on_success(self, context): pass
        def on_error(self, context) pass

-For example in the DAL fixture case, `on_request` starts a trasaction, `on_success` commits it, and `on_error` rolls it back.
+For example in the DAL fixture case, `on_request` starts a transaction, `on_success` commits it, and `on_error` rolls it back.

 In the case of a template, `on_request` and `on_error` do nothing but